codesport/monte-carlo/README.md

 # Author Credits

 This writeup was researched, tested, and compiled by Marcos A.B. (https://github.com/codesport).
+Marcos was a former AVP in HY Risk Management at Credit Suisse (now UBS) and former International Risk Manager at Genworth Financial.

 He may be reached through [Code Sport's contact us page](https://codesport.io/contact-us)

-# 📊 Monte Carlo Simulations in Financial Risk Managemnt
+# Monte Carlo Simulations in Financial Risk Managemnt

  **Monte Carlo simulations** allow us to model uncertainty, stress‑test financial portfolios, and make informed risk decisions.

 This tutorial explains Monte Carlo methods through the lens of **DeFi liquidation risk** and **equity option pricing**, with equations, Python code, and **charts** for intuition.

 We’ll use **Ethereum (ETH)** as the consistent underlying asset